MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-goal-rollup-query-sales.md

 # Define goal rollup queries (Sales Hub)

-Use rollup queries to specify additional criteria that is applied on existing goal metrics.
+Use rollup queries to specify additional criteria that you want to apply on existing goal metrics.
 For example, you could create a goal metric that measures all invoices closed within a specific period.
 A rollup query could then show you invoices owned by one person, or for customers in one territory.

 1. Make sure that you have the Manager, Vice President, CEO-Business Manager, System Administrator, or System Customizer security role or equivalent permissions.